Cancer Medicine

 Career Prospects

 This programme will equip you with the skills to work in a translational medicine setting in an academic or hospital environment and in the biotech/ pharmaceutical industries.
-You’ll gain an insight into the financial, management and entrepreneurial aspects of translational research, so you may end up working in industry or potentially initiating a spin-out company of your own.
-You will also be able, should you wish, to progress to a PhD in a biomedical discipline.
+You will gain an insight into the financial, management and entrepreneurial aspects of translational research, so you may end up working in industry or potentially initiating a spin-out company of your own.
+You will also be able, should you wish, to apply for entry onto a PhD studentship programme in a biomedical discipline.

 Employment after the Course